Maitake Mushrooms for Dogs: A Guide for Dog Owners.

 Turkey Tail Mushroom (Trametes versicolor)

-Known for their colorful appearance resembling a turkey's tail, these mushrooms contain polysaccharopeptides (PSP) and beta-glucans.
+Known for their colorful appearance resembling a turkey's tail, turkey tail mushrooms contain polysaccharopeptides (PSP) and beta-glucans.
 Research suggests potential benefits for immune support and cancer therapy adjuncts in humans, and these findings have sparked interest in their application for dogs.

 Maitake Mushroom (Grifola frondosa)